Judith Cummins: Member of Parliament

 Cummins was elected to the House of Commons to represent Bradford South on 7 May 2015, increasing the Labour candidate's majority in the constituency from 4,622 to 6,450 votes.

 Cummins served as an opposition whip from September 2015 until January 2018, when she became a Shadow International Trade Minister.
 She departed the front bench in April 2020.

 She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 Cummins increased her majority by 250 votes to 6,700 at the 2017 general election before it fell to 2,346 in 2019.

 On 19 July 2021, she was appointed Acting Deputy Speaker of the House of Commons in place of Dame Rosie Winterton who was self-isolating due to COVID-19, and she held the position till the summer recess.
-Cummins was elected as a Deputy Speaker in the House of Commons on 23 July 2024.
+Cummins was elected as a Deputy Speaker to succeed Winterton in the House of Commons on 23 July 2024.